Heaters and Temperature Setup for a Reef Aquarium - Don't Learn The Hard Way!

 - Configure the display to either Fahrenheit or Celsius

 Take an initial water temperature reading before the heater turns on.
 During the first 24-48 hours, monitor the water temperature closely using a separate thermometer.
 Should the heater overheat or under-heat, adjust the controller settings right away and give the heater time to accommodate the new settings.
 Monitor to ensure the heating element is switching on at the appropriate time and switching off when the water has reached the set temperature.

 How To Avoid Heater Catastrophe

-If you are using something like the BRS heaters that use a higher quality long-lasting heating element coupled with an external controller.
-Simply replace the broken component which is most often going to be the controller.
+- If you are using something like the BRS heaters that use a higher quality long-lasting heating element coupled with an external controller, simply replace the broken component every 1-3 years.
+This is most often going to be the controller.
 The controller and relays are what fail the fastest and cause the heater to stick in the ON position.